jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/de-montfort-university.md

 a.
 In the case of digital data, this may be achieved by depositing data to a specific domain repository (see section 11 below), or to the University data repository at https://dmu.figshare.com
 b.
 In the case of non-digital data, this may be achieved by digitising the data and treating it as digital data, or by storing the data, e.g. with DMU Library Special Collections (the University's archive service) and recording the metadata on the University data repository at https://dmu.figshare.com, including details of how to access the data.

-11. It is recognised that the most appropriate location for making data open may be a specific domain repository.
+11.It is recognised that the most appropriate location for making data open may be a specific domain repository.
 This may be because a funder requires it (e.g. UK Data Service for ESRC-funded research), or because it is the most appropriate for a particular discipline (e.g. Archaeology Data Service).
 Data should be deposited in the most appropriate repository, and metadata recorded and made openly available via the University data repository at https://dmu.figshare.com.

 12. To enable research data to be discoverable and effectively re-used by others, sufficient metadata should be recorded and made openly available via the University data repository (https://dmu.figshare.com).